24900682/Led-control-using-Arduino/README.md

 <img src="https://github.com/user-attachments/assets/470cb1da-f8e6-4271-9e9f-4715a07e4141" width="400" height="400" />

 ## RESULT
-The project successfully achieved its objective of creating a simple yet effective LED control system using an arduino and push button.
+The project designed and implemented a system for LED control using an Arduino microcontroller and a push button successfully.